OlehShpak/spring-mvc/README.md

 - Project is built by Maven, required web server for Servlet 3.0.1 (e.g. Tomcat 7 and higher)

 TODO:
-- Add more analytics reports (implement some OLAP queries)
+- Add more analytics reports
 - Implement global news for all users
-- Add email sending service
 - Deal forecasting

 ##Technologies used